Morgantown-based Operation Activet helps veterans forge community

 “He said, ‘Dad, we got to do something to help the veterans,’” Ghuste said.
 “We got to do something.”

 To ease the process of transitioning back to civilian life, CJ conceptualized a group where local veterans could meet one another and engage with the world again through activities and community engagement.
-And, just like that, Operation Activet was founded in 2017.
+And, just like that, Operation Activet was founded in 2017 in Morgantown.

 But when CJ died in a motorcycle accident in 2019, Ghuste was left to pick up the pieces of his son’s legacy.